hbish/delete-old-tweets/README.md

 # delete-old-tweets

-A simple script that deletes your old tweets based on a given cut off date.
+A simple utility script that deletes your old tweets based on a given cut off date.

+Motivation for creating this utility is on my [blog post](https://hbish.com/deleting-old-tweets/).

+If you found this to be useful, please give it a star.

+## 🛆 Read before proceeding

 Due to twitter's API
 [rate limit](https://help.twitter.com/en/rules-and-policies/twitter-limits),
-the script has been limited to 100 deletes per execution.
+by default, a limit of 100 deletions has been set when you execute the script.
 There is also a hard limit of 2400 updates to tweets per day. _Please be aware of the rate limits, otherwise your account may be suspended._

 ## Installation

+- Tested on NodeJs v18.x
 - `npm install`

 ## Quick Start